Paula L. Ettelbrick Award

 MCCA created the Paula L. Ettelbrick Award to celebrate unparalleled achievement by an individual or an organization in advancing lesbian, gay, bisexual, and transgender attorneys.
 The award is named for the late Paula L. Ettelbrick whose quarter-century of work of organizations like Lambda Legal Defense and National Gay and Lesbian Task Force and the International Lesbian and Gay Human Rights Commission assisted thousands of individuals.
 Her career as an educator and mentor at institutions like New York University, Columbia University, and the University of Michigan, helped transform the national discussion regarding equality.
 The Paula L. Ettelbrick Award will be presented at the MCCA Creating Pathways to Diversity® Conference.

-The 2018 Paula L. Ettelbrick Award will be presented to H. Gwen Marcus, Executive Vice President, General Counsel at Showtime Networks Inc. at the MCCA Creating Pathways to Diversity Conference on October 2, 2018.
+The 2020 Paula L. Ettelbrick Award was presented to Michelle Peak, Head of Labor Relations, Americas at LSG Sky Chefs, Inc. at the MCCA Creating Pathways to Diversity Virtual Conference on October 27, 2020.

 About Paula L. Ettelbrick